 - (2) Amount reflects the vesting of service-based LTIP Units.
-The executive officer's unvested service-based LTIP Units will continue to vest in accordance with the vesting schedule upon a termination without cause or if the executive officer terminates his employment for good reason. - (3) Amount represents the vesting of service-based LTIP Units. - (4) Amount represents the estimated value of continuing welfare benefits for 36 months after December 31, 2018. - (5) Amount represents the vesting of restricted stock units. - (6) Mr. A. Coppola retired effective December 31, 2018.
-This amount reflects the continued vesting of service-based LTIP Units.
+The executive officer's unvested service-based LTIP Units will continue to vest in accordance with the vesting schedule upon a termination without cause or if the executive officer terminates his employment for good reason. - (3) Amount reflects the vesting of service-based LTIP Units. - (4) Amount represents the vesting of service-based LTIP Units and restricted stock units.
+The executive officer's unvested equity will continue to vest in accordance with the vesting schedule upon a termination without cause or if the executive officer terminates his employment for good reason. - (5) Amount represents the estimated value of continuing welfare benefits for 36 months after December 31, 2019.